llesoil/input_sensitivity/README.md

 ## Replication

-To compute your data, just follow the readme of the dataset_build folder!
+To replicate measurements, just follow the readme of the dataset_build folder!

-If it does not work, please contact me!

-We are interested if you collect others measurements.

-## Contacts